IHe-KaiI/DressCode/README.md

+#### Prompt for data captioning

+- We share our prompt used in GPT-4V for data captioning.
+Please follow this [instruction](./docs/GPT4V-prompt.md) for details.

 ## Acknowledgment

 This project is built upon [NeuralTailor](https://github.com/maria-korosteleva/Garment-Pattern-Estimation).
 Some codes for basic operations on sewing patterns are adopted from [Sewformer](https://github.com/sail-sg/sewformer).
 Our dataset is based on [[Korosteleva and Lee 2021]](https://github.com/maria-korosteleva/Garment-Pattern-Generator/tree/master).
 We thank all the authors for their impressive repos.